-CS Core 2 - o -
+CS Core 2 3-7

-3-7

-students must have an MS degree to apply.
+Please note that online students must have an MS degree to apply.

 CSE 8011 Graduate Seminar

-Select two of the followi
+Select two of the following: 1

 CSE 8813 Theory of Computation

 CSE 8833 Algorithms

 CSE 8843 Complexity of Sequential and Parallel Algorithms

-Depth Requirement ^{2, 3} 3, 5 6-15
+Depth Requirement ^{2, 3, 5} 6-15

-Student will complete 1 5 hours in a research area approved by their committee.
+Student will complete 15 hours in n a research area approved by their committee.

-CSE 6XXX Specialization on Introductory Course 3
+CSE 6XXX Specialization Introdu uctory Course 3

-CSE 6/8XXX Specializa tion Courses 6
+CSE 6/8XXX Specialization Cou rses 6

-CSE 8XXX Full Gradua te Specialization Courses 6
+CSE 8XXX Full Graduate Specia lization Courses 6

 Breadth Requirement 2, 3, 5 3-9

-Students will complete a an additional 9 hours outside of their research area.
+Students will complete an addition onal 9 hours outside of their research area.
 These hours should be from 3 different areas.

-CSE 6XXX Specialization on Introductory Course 3
+CSE 6XXX Specialization Introdu uctory Course 3

-CSE 6/8XXX Specializa tion Course 3
+CSE 6/8XXX Specialization Coul rse 3

-CSE 8XXX Full Gradua te Specialization Course 3
+CSE 8XXX Full Graduate Specia lization Course 3

-Additional Coursewor 0-12
+Additional Coursework 5 0-12

-s, students must complete 12 additional graduate credit hours.
+For direct admit students, studen its must complete 12 additional graduate credit hours.

-For direct admit student (numbered 8000 or 900 is, a minimum of 21 credit hours of the courses in the total program of study must be at the full graduate level 0).
-These totals exclude dissertation hours.
-Coursework outside CSE may count only at a student's committee's of non-dissertation hours must come from CSE.
+(numbered 8000 or 9000).
+These mum of 21 credit hours of the courses in the total program of study must be at the full graduate level totals exclude dissertation hours.
+Coursework outside CSE may count only at a student's committee's issertation hours must come from CSE.

-CSE 6/8XXX Gradua te Coursework
+CSE 6/8XXX Graduate Cours ework

 Dissertation 4 20

 CSE 9000 Dissertation Research/ Dissertation in Computer Science and Engineering

-Total Hours 56-87

-ated as Theory in Advance by the faculty can be used to substitute for the theory requirement on a case-by-case basis

-urses in the Core or a Specialization previously completed by a student may be applied for completion and replaced w the student's and committee's choosing. ith another

-3 Courses applyin g directly to the student's Specializations or research and approved by the student's Graduate Committee may be inclu offered from another area or by another department.
-The majority f hours must be from CSE. uded,
+- 1 Classes designated as Theory in Advance by the faculty can be used to substitute for the theory requirement on a case-by-case basis. - Any required courses in the Core or a Specialization previously completed by a student may be applied for completion and replaced with another free course of the student's and committee's choosing. - Courses applying directly to the student's Specializations or research and approved by the student's Graduate Committee may be included, even if they are offered from another area or by another department.
+The majority f hours must be from CSE. - A student may enroll in dissertation hours only with the approval of his/her major proessor, who is the instructor of record and will assign a grade (S or U). - A minimum of 21 credit hours of the courses in the total program of study excluding dissertation must be at the full graduate level (numbered 8000 or 9000).

-4

-4 A student may enroll in dissertation hours only with the approval of his/her major proessor, who is the instructor of record and will assign a grade (S or U).

-5 A minimum of 21 credit hours of the courses in the total program of study excluding dissertation must be at the full graduate level (numbered 8000 or 9000).